×

 For detailed instructions on getting a tourist card, review our guide The Easiest Way to Get a Cuban Visa.

-Or read step by step instructions for how to get a Tourist Card through specific airlines:
+Or read step-by-step instructions on how to get a Tourist Card through specific airlines:

 #3: Get Valid Health Insurance